Sadiashraful-KCL/PerosnalProjects-/README.md

 Software Engineering Intern :

 Tech Alchemy – Greater London, England
-•	Build Automated Project Planning software for the internal use of the company using JavaScript and NodeJS.
+•	Build Automated Project Planning software for the internal use of the company using AppScript, Google Forms and Slides.
 •	Developing IOS mobile apps for clients.

 * 06/2017 to 09/2017